 The following table lists the tasks that users in these roles can perform:

 |Browse||Search||Download||Share folders||Share a collection||Share assets as a link||Access to Admin Tools|

-Any user having limited access to assets on Brand Portal without undergoing authentication is a guest user.
-The guest session allows users access to public folders and collections.
+Experience Manager Assets Brand Portal allows guest access to Brand Portal.
+A guest user does not need credentials to enter the portal and has access to the public folders and collections.
 As a guest user, you can browse through asset details and have full asset view of members of public folders and collections.
 You can search, download, and add public assets to Lightbox collection.

 However, guest session restricts you from creating collections and saved searches, and share them further.
 Users in a guest session cannot access folder and collections settings, and cannot share assets as link.
 Here is a list of tasks that a guest user can perform:

-A standard user in Brand Portal is typically a user with the role of Viewer.
-A user with this role can access permitted folders, collections, and assets.
+Brand Portal user defined in Admin Console who has access to Brand Portal with the role of Viewer.
+A user with this role can login to Brand Portal and access permitted folders, collections, and assets.
 The user can also browse, preview, download, and export assets (original or specific renditions), configure account settings, and search for assets.
 Here is a list of tasks that a Viewer can perform:

 A user with the role of Editor can perform all tasks that a Viewer can perform.
 In addition, and Editor can view the files and folders that an administrator shares.
 The user with the role of an Editor can also share content (files, folders, collections) with others.

 Apart from the tasks that a Viewer can perform, an Editor can perform the following additional tasks: